ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         }
         ```

-        > `authorizationEndpoint` and `tokenEndpoint` are necessary for authorization of an existing client.
-To enable additional interactions with the OP, e.g. dynamic client registration, RP initiate logout, etc., other endpoints may be provided.
+        The `authorizationEndpoint` and `tokenEndpoint` URLs are necessary for authorizing an existing client.
+To enable additional interactions with the OP, such as dynamic client registration, RP initiate logout, and so on, other endpoints may need to be provided.

         ### Option 2

         Alternatively, if the OP supports issuer discovery, the configuration object may be populated automatically from the issuer's `/.well-known/openid-configuration` endpoint, as described in the [OpenID Connect Discovery specs](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig).
-Doing so has advantage of dynamically accessing the OP's current endpoint information.
+Doing so has the advantage of dynamically accessing the OP's current endpoint information.
 This, however, is done by making an HTTP request; hence, obtaining the configuration becomes a slower asynchronous task which requires a completion handler.
-For example, add the following method to the extension you just created:
+To have this as an option, add the following method to the extension you just created:

         ```swift
         // ViewController.swift